 According to the IRDAI, if the health insurance policy has any co-payment or any deductible conditions, the insurer or the third party administrator must make sure that the co –payment or the deductible is effected only after netting the discounts offered by the hospital.

-Rahul Agarwal, the founder director of the Ideal Insurance Brokers says that this is a welcome move and it will bring transparency in the system and help in checking the health insurance premiums which have been increasingly steady because of the high claims ratio.
+Rahul Agarwal, the founder director of the Ideal Insurance Brokers says that this is a welcome move and it will bring transparency in the system and help in checking the which have been increasingly steady because of the high claims ratio.
 He also says that it will bring parity to the health care costs in the long run and ultimately the insurance industry will benefit as a whole.

 Hospitals provide discount on the check-up fees and procedures, IVF treatment, Cancer treatment, surgeries, ophthalmological procedures, mastectomies and neck dissections, discount on consultation and annual health check-up and policyholder can avail discount on the hospital room charges and operation charges.

 A former IRDAI member, K.K.Srinivasan, told that there have been growing suspicion that the third party administrators are getting paid directly by the hospitals based on the amount of insurance claim settlements and this proposed measure will help curb the unethical practices if they were prevailing.
 He also said that it will help the insurers to control the claim cost and which will benefit the policyholder as a saving in the claim cost is passed on to the policyholder as a way of reduced premium.
 Whereas increased claim costs are passed on to the policyholder by way of increased premium.